Training structure

 - Water flow dynamics in the field

-This course places a strong emphasis on tutorials and practical work.
-Experiments will be carried out during sessions on agricultural plots.
-Calculation or simple modeling exercises will be carried out to illustrate the numerical application of all the physical concepts presented in lectures.
-The examples dealt with in these exercises will be based both on these experimental results and on specific agricultural problems.
+The EU places significant emphasis on tutorials and practical work.
+Experiments will be conducted during sessions on agricultural plots.
+Simple calculation or modeling exercises will be carried out to illustrate the numerical application of all the physical concepts presented in lectures.
+The examples used in these exercises will be based on these experimental results on the one hand, and on specific problems in the agricultural sector on the other.

 Free surface hydraulics